 - In a saucepan, cook an equal amount of the fat with an equal amount of flour.
 How much of this roux you make will depend on how much Gravy you are thinking of ending up with, and therefore how much liquid you will need to thicken.
-Allow 1 to 2 tbsp of flour for every cup (8 oz / 250 ml) of Gravy you end to end up with.
+Allow 1 to 2 tablespoon of flour for every cup (8 oz / 250 ml) of Gravy you end to end up with.

 - Your Roux is cooked when the flour has lost its raw flour smell.
 Set aside on a saucer one or two tablespoons as a reserved amount just in case the Gravy turns out too thin and you have to thicken at the last minute.

 - Now, add a bit of liquid to the roux in your saucepan — either an alcohol such as wine or beer, or stock, or water from boiling vegetables.
 Whisk it until it is absorbed.
 Add a heftier amount of liquid, up to about half a cup, and whisk over a low heat for a few minutes until it is completely thickened.
 The longer you beat this paste, the smoother your Gravy is going to be, because the starch granules are breaking up.